-Since the development board supports many different MCUs with a different number of pins and functionalities, it is necessary to connect the CODEGRIP programmer/debugger to the correct programming lines [PGC, PGD] of the particular MCU.
-The development board allows easy selection of the programming lines by offering a set of high-quality jumpers, which ensure reliable operation.
+Since the development board supports many different MCUs with a different number of pins and functionalities, it is necessary to connect the CODEGRIP programmer/debugger to the correct programming/debugging lines of the particular MCU.
+The development board allows easy selection of the programming lines by offering a set of switch ICs in combination with a DIP switch, which ensure easy operation.
 For more information about MCU DIP sockets and how to use them, please refer to the MCU sockets chapter.

-All jumpers required to set up the programming and reset lines for each DIP socket, are grouped under the DEVICE SETUP label, in a section located in the middle of the EasyPIC v8 for dsPIC30 development board.
+All switches required to set up the programming and reset lines for each DIP socket, are grouped under the DEVICE SETUP label, in a section located in the middle of the EasyAVR v8 development board.